Whittaker supports for representations of reductive groups: Proof of Theorem , and relation to admissible and special orbits

 Let $\cO$ be an admissible orbit, let $\varphi \in \cO$ and let $\gamma$ be a corresponding $\sl_2$-triple.
 Then, by definition, the cover splits over the group $(G_{\varphi})_0$ generated by exponents of $\fg_{\varphi}$.
 This group includes $M_{\gamma}$ and thus $\widetilde{M_{\gamma}}$ splits, and has a genuine character $\chi$.
 By Proposition \ref{prop:MtoG} this implies that $\cO$ is quasi-admissible. \end{proof}

 \begin{remark} Any $F$-distinguished orbit is quasi-admissible, since for such orbits $M_{\gamma}$ is trivial.
-Over non-Archimedean $F$, $F$-distinguished orbits are admissible since the metaplectic cover splits over compact subgroups, see \cite{MT}.
+Over non-Archimedean $F$, $F$-distinguished orbits are admissible since the metaplectic cover splits over compact subgroups, see \cite[Theorem 4.6.1]{MT}.
 Over $F=\R$, the minimal orbit in $U(2,1)$ is $\R$-distinguished but not admissible.
-In general, the $\R$-distinguished orbits for semi-simple groups are classified in \cite{PT} (under the name compact orbits), and comparing this classification with the classification of admissible orbits in \cite{Oht,Noel} we see that for the \DimaC{groups
+In general, the $\R$-distinguished orbits for semi-simple groups are classified in \cite[Theorems 8-14]{PT} (under the name compact orbits), and comparing this classification with the classification of admissible orbits \DimaN{given in \cite[Theorem 3]{Oht} for classical groups, and \cite{Noel,Noel2} for exceptional groups,} we see that for the \DimaC{groups

 there exist $\R$-distinguished non-admissible orbits\footnote{For $SU(m,n)$, the $\R$-distinguished orbits are the ones described by partitions in which all rows of the same size have also the same signs, while admissible orbits are described in Theorem \ref{thm:Oht}\eqref{it:SU} below.}.
 On the other hand, for other real simple groups, all $\R$-distinguished orbits are admissible.
 Thus it is possible that for simple groups not appearing in the list \eqref{=CompProb} admissibility is equivalent to quasi-admissibility.
 We conjecture that quasi-admissibility is equivalent to the splitting of $\widetilde{M_{\gamma}}$ for all groups.} \end{remark}